 1. Eating on the tube

 It's funny how the prospect of a fellow passenger chowing down on a sandwich makes us want to break stuff.
-Last month we spotted this article in the Standard questioning when eating on the tube became acceptable, and opinions were divided again recently when a woman eating salad became national news.
+The Standard has questioned when eating on the tube became acceptable.
+And people seem to lose their cool when someone gobbles down a sandwich on the Central line on their way to a meeting.
 There are a lot of unacceptable things about the tube.
 People eating on it is one of the least of them.

 The tube is a dusty, dirty place.
 Some of us also have colds which we've caught from those people who refuse to take a day off sick.
 Sometimes we need to cough or sneeze or clear our throats of tube dust.
 We can't help it and we're not doing it to annoy you so get over it and stop glaring at us.
 But give us a cough sweet first.